For Guides

 Snook fishing safety precautions

 Exercise caution when handling snook due to their sharp gill plates and spines.
-Use appropriate tools and techniques to minimize the risk of injury.
-Consider using a de-hooking tool to safely remove the hook from the fish's mouth.
+Use appropriate tools and techniques to minimize the risk of injury, such as a de-hooking tool to safely remove the hook from the fish's mouth.
 Practicing safe handling techniques can help prevent injury to yourself and the fish.

 Snook fishing is often best during the hottest time of year in Florida.
-Protect yourself from the sun's harmful rays by wearing sunscreen, hats, and polarized sunglasses.
+Protect yourself from the sun's harmful rays by wearing sunscreen, a hat, and polarized sunglasses.
 Stay hydrated and seek shade when necessary.
-Sun protection is essential for staying safe and healthy while fly fishing for snook.

 Lastly, always be mindful of strong tides and currents when wade fishing or fishing from paddle boards, kayaks, and canoes.
 Don't take unnecessary risks and consider fishing with a buddy to ensure a safe trip.